A Portable Lab At Your Fingertips

 -Secure data transfer over LAN or WiFi, compatible with Laboratory Information Systems (LIS)

-Explore our Point-of-Care infectious disease tests built for use with DxHub
+Explore our point-of-care tests built for use with DxHub

 Case Study: How Researchers at the Broad Institute of MIT and Harvard Used DxHub to Field-Evaluate a CRISPR-Based Mpox Assay During the 2025 Sierra Leone Outbreak